In this article

 How to advance your career while working remotely:

 - Work for a remote-focused company: A simple way to avoid getting passed up for promotions while working remotely is to work somewhere where everyone or the majority is working remotely.
 Look at companies like Zapier, 10up, Arkency, Articulate, Stripe, Spotify, Shopify, Automattic, or Buffer.
+If you have the choice, choose remote-first over remote-friendly.

 - Learn to communicate your worth: Write a monthly metrics update and share it in Slack or write a product requirements document that specs out a new feature that you think is worth building.
 This will not only help you get promoted but teach you how to communicate metrics, an important skill for your career.